asarfraaz/share2learn/_posts/2021-09-21-str-part1-Overview_and_Operators.md

 **Part 3 - Strings methods**

-This Blog covers Part one and will continue other parts in upcoming blogs
+This Blog covers **Part 1** and will continue other parts in upcoming blogs

-ok, lets move on ,
+ok, enough talking, lets move on ,

 **What is String in Python**